brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 publishers, musicians, designers, and so on, could all opt into having their content crawled, so long as they got referrals and revenue share in return each time that content is used.
 It might even help with sustainable open source, as open source creators could earn revenue and referrals each time a GenAI tool uses their code (whether directly, as a dependency, or indirectly, via code generation).

-In short, this is an opportunity for users, GenAI companies, and content creators to get much more value.
-And if everyone is getting value, then the system may be more sustainable.
+## Conclusion

+It's critical that we find a more sustainable model as soon as possible.
+The snake can't eat its own tail indefinitely.
+And the snake—GenAI—isn't going away.
+We can't put the genie back in the bottle.
+In fact, it's only going to get better, more ubiquitous, and to provide more and more value to users and GenAI companies.
+But if we can't find a way to provide value to content creators too, then this will all fall apart.

-That said, I don't know if a model like this is actually possible.
+That said, I don't know enough about LLMs to say if a pay-per-use model is actually possible.
 Can LLMs track the source of the content they consumed?
 Will GenAI companies be willing to do a revenue sharing model?
-I'm not sure.

-I'm only sure of two things.
-First, the current model is unsustainable.
-The snake can't eat its own tail indefinitely.
-Second, we can't put the genie back in the bottle.
-GenAI is not going away.
-In fact, it's only going to get better and more ubiquitous.
-It's only going to provide more and more value to users and GenAI companies.
-But all of this falls apart if we can't find a way to provide value to content creators too.
+What do you think?
+Let me know in the comments.